sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 * isMultiLingual - *Boolean* *optional*. **Only for `measures` and `attributes`.** This indicates for a textFormat of type "string", whether the uncoded component value should allow for multiple values in different languages.
 The default is `false`.
 If `true`, the component values will use instead of `id` and `name`:
   -  if `minOccurs` and `maxOccurs` are equal to 1: the `value` property,
   -  otherwise: the `values` property.
+* sentinels - *Array* of *Object*s *optional*.
+Each object represents a sentinel value which is a coded value (within the value domain of the textFormat) used to explain why data may not be present.

 Example: